mtaoumi/data-visualuation-dashboard/README.md

 An interactive single-page data visualisation dashboard built with **Streamlit**, **Pandas**, **Matplotlib** and **Seaborn**.
 Two years of synthetic sales data across five product categories and four regions are explored through four complementary chart types and a sidebar of live filters.

-> Portfolio piece — Master's application in computational design.

 ---

 ## Project goals

 This project demonstrates three things:

-1. **Data wrangling fluency** — generation, cleaning, resampling, grouping, and derived metrics with Pandas.
+1. **Data wrangling fluency** , generation, cleaning, resampling, grouping, and derived metrics with Pandas.
-2. **Visualisation literacy** — matching chart type to question (trend → line, comparison → grouped bar, structure → heatmap, shape → violin) and styling them as a single visual system.
+2. **Visualisation literacy** , matching chart type to question (trend → line, comparison → grouped bar, structure → heatmap, shape → violin) and styling them as a single visual system.
-3. **Interface clarity** — a small, restrained UI that updates instantly without ever feeling crowded.
+3. **Interface clarity** , a small, restrained UI that updates instantly without ever feeling crowded.

 The aesthetic brief was *clean and editorial*: cream background, charcoal text, a single muted terracotta accent, generous whitespace, serif typography.
 Restraint is the design.